 If you are not required to use login approvals and do not wish to do so, you may continue to access Populi with your username and password; feel free to skip this section.

-As mentioned above, login approvals work with a code generated by an authenticator app on your smartphone or desktop.
+As mentioned above, login approvals work with a "Time-based One Time Password" (TOTP) generated by an authenticator app on your smartphone or desktop.
 Here's how to use your smartphone's authenticator app with Populi:

 - Download an authenticator app to your smartphone.
-Here are three that we use at Populi:
+Any such app will work—search your phone's app store for "authenticator app" or "TOTP app".
+Here are three that we ourselves use at Populi:

 - After creating your password, you'll see a screen asking you to download an authenticator app.
 Once that's done, click Next.